 We hope this guide to living wills and advance care directives has provided you a better understanding of the process.
-More advice on estates is available on the Bare Cremation website including our article What can be paid out of a deceased estate account.
+More advice on estates is available bare.com.au including our article What can be paid out of a deceased estate account.

 This article is not legal advice.
-You should chat with your lawyer or accountant for specific advice on your personal or financial situation.
+You should speak with your solicitor or accountant for specific advice on your personal or financial situation.